Safety and Privacy

 Hosting at home is an act of trust.

-When we interviewed local hosts, one concern came up again and again: "Who can see my address right now?"
+One host concern shaped this feature: "Who can see my address right now?"

-That is why PokerMeet is not just a scheduling tool.
-It is built as a safety system.
+That is why PokerMeet is more than a scheduling tool.
+It includes access controls for private-home coordination.

 Why Panic Hide exists